maniacs-oss/snackis/snabel.md

 ```

 ### Bindings
-Snabel supports named bindings using the ```let:```-macro.
-Bound names are prefixed with ```$```, lexically scoped and never change their value once bound in a specific scope.
+The ```let:```-macro may be used to introduce named bindings.
+Bound names are prefixed with ```$```, lexically scoped and not allowed to change their value once bound in a specific scope.
 The bound expression is evaluated in a copy of the calling stack, which allows feeding values into a let statement but avoids unintended stack effects.
 Semicolons may be used to separate bindings from surrounding code.

 ```
 > let: fn {7 +}; 35 $fn call